-Committee A pproval Limit

-MCC ВСС Board

-Obligor Risk Rating Up to 2yrs 3 - 5yrs >5yrs All Tenors All Tenors

-AAA - A N3bn N2bn N1bn N7.5bn Above BCC

-BBB - B N2bn N1.50bn N1.0bn N5bn limit up to Single Obligor

-ссс N0.5bn N0.3bn Nil N2bn Limit (SOL)
+Committee Approval Limit MCC Board Obligor Risk Rating Up to 2yrs 3 - 5yrs >5yrs All Tenors All Tenors AAA - A N3bn N2bn N1bn N7.5bn Above BBB - B N2bn N1.50bn N1.0bn N5bn BCC limit up to CCC N0.5bn NO.3bn Nil N2bn Single Obligor Limit (SOL)

-- The Group assigns credit approval authorities to individuals according to their qualifications, experience, training and quality of previous credit decisions.
+The Group assigns credit approval authorities to individuals according to their qualifications,

+- experience, training and quality of previous credit decisions.
 These are also reviewed by the Group periodically. - The Group measures and consolidates all the Group's credit exposures to each obligor on a global basis.
-The Group's definition of an "obligor" include a group of individual borrowers that are linked to one another by any of a number of criteria the Group have established, including capital ownership, voting rights, demonstrable control, other indication of group affiliation; or are jointly and severally liable for all or significant portions of the credit the Group have extended. - The Group's respective business units are required to implement credit policies and procedures while processing credit approvals including those granted by Management and Board Committees. - Each business unit is responsible for the quality, performance and collection of its credit portfolio including those approved by the Management and Board Committees.
+The Group's definition of an "obligor" include a group of individual borrowers that are linked to one another by any of a number of criteria the Group have established, including capital ownership, voting rights, demonstrable control, other indication of group affiliation; or are jointly and severally liable for all or significant portions of the credit the Group have extended.
+The Group's respective business units are required to implement credit policies and procedures while processing credit approvals including those granted by Management and Board Committees - Each business unit is responsible for the quality, performance and collection of its credit portfolio including those approved by the Management and Board Committees. - The Group's Credit Control and Loan Portfolio Monitoring & Reporting departments regularly undertake independent audit and credit quality reviews of credit portfolios held by business units.